-Generally, herbs are delicately flavoured, so add them to your cooking in the last few minutes.
-It helps to taste test.
-If not enough herbs are added, then little difference will be made to the flavour of the dish, whereas if too many herbs are added, their flavour will overpower other ingredients.
+Generally, fresh herbs are delicately flavoured, so if adding them to your cooking, do so in the last few minutes.
+Tasting your dish as you go along will help you tell if you’ve added enough.
+If not enough herbs are used, then little difference will be made to the flavour of the dish, but if too many herbs are added, their flavour will overpower other ingredients.

 Health benefits of herbs

 Consuming herbs may help to prevent and manage heart disease, cancer and diabetes.
-While more research is needed to confirm their medicinal and health benefits, some initial studies have shown that:
+It may also help to reduce blood clots and provide anti-inflammatory and anti-tumour properties.
+Research is ongoing but studies have shown that:

 - Garlic, linseed, fenugreek and lemongrass may help lower cholesterol.